 There are always pro’s and con’s when it comes to group travel.
 On the one hand, you have awesome friends to go traveling with…but sometimes things don't go perfectly.
 No matter where you are traveling and volunteering with ILP, you will be with a group — which is great!

-Actually one major reason that a lot of volunteers choose ILP over another program is that they don't want a semester of solo travel — This means you have friends to climb the Great Wall of China with, a group to go shopping with in Lithuania.
-Sounds ideal, right?
-It is!
+Actually one major reason that a lot of volunteers choose ILP over another program is that they don't want a semester of solo travel — This means you have friends to for all of your adventures!

 But sometimes differences cause conflict.
 With ILP, you and your ILP group get to choose where your vacations are and what you're going to do (more about that here).
 We want you to have your freedom to go to the places you're dreaming of, but what if you really want to go here but someone else really wants to go there ... how do you resolve conflicts?